DYE Stations: Background

 with "CINCNORAD...operational control of the Cape Lisburne-Cape Dyer" radar stations as with other air defense elements.
-On June 30, 1958, the Eastern DEW Extension had 4 stations and there were 4 DER & 4 AEW&C aircraft operating for the Atlantic Barrier and on July 19, 1958, DYE 1 (DYE 4 on August 3) was begun by Western Electric using helicopter-assisted sealift at the coasts and airlift from Sondrestrom Air Base for the interior stations.
+On June 30, 1958, the eastern DEW Extension had four stations and there were four Designated Engineering Representatives (DERs) and four airborne early warning and control (AEW&C) aircraft operating for the Atlantic Barrier and on July 19, 1958, DYE 1 (Qaqqatoqaq) (DYE 4 (Kulusuk Island) on August 3) was begun by Western Electric using helicopter-assisted sealift at the coasts and airlift from Sondrestrom Air Base for the interior stations.
 By October 1, 1958, DYE communications were linked to the NORAD Combat Operations Center at Ent Air Force Base via the AT&T Denver Toll Test Center.

-From 1954, the U.S. Air Force expected that the air defense radar network would have to extend across the North Atlantic to Europe or the Azores, and by early 1956 studies to this effect were approved by the Joint Chiefs of Staff.
-After successful completion of the DEW Line, in 1957 U.S.-Canadian attention turned to the implementation of plans to close the North Atlantic radar gap with physical stations to replace the radar early warning aircraft EC-121s then patrolling the ocean.
+From 1954, the United States Air Force expected that the air defense radar network would have to extend across the North Atlantic to Europe or the Azores, and by early 1956 studies to this effect were approved by the Joint Chiefs of Staff.
+After successful completion of the DEW Line, in 1957 U.S.-Canadian attention turned to the implementation of plans to close the North Atlantic radar gap with physical stations to replace the radar early warning aircraft EC-121 Warning Stars then patrolling the ocean.
 Arctic veteran, Colonel Bernt Balchen, preferred a line going north around Greenland's polar coast, and others suggested a coastal line south to Cape Farewell, but eventually the service settled on a direct line across the ice cap to Iceland, the Faroes, and the United Kingdom.
 An initial plan to place a main station at Kangeq near Cape Farewell was abandoned before construction began.